-Since 2015 there have been various plans to publish the Harclea Darclée biography. lack of funding was not the only reason why the book did not mteriaze in the 2015-2021 period.
-There were also technical devlopments and new friends with new additions in either the visual department of the chronology that demanded further postponing publishing the book.
+Since 2014 there have been various plans to publish the Hariclea Darclée biography.
+Lack of funding was not the only reason why the book did not materialize in the 2014-2021 period.
+There were also technical developments and new friends with new additions in either the visual department or the chronology that demanded further postponing the publishing of the book.
 In the course of 2021-2022 all came together.
-I found the financial support needed to get the book printed and the pictures in the book were all hand coloured and restored with the lastest techniques.
+I found the financial support needed to get the book printed and ultimately I was able to colour and restore the pictures in the book with the lastest AI techniques.
 A mere year earlier all this wasn’t possible.
-Dick Bak was then able to finish the lavisch desig which makes this one of the most gorgeous books on 19th Ccentury divas ever published.
-Hopefully we can find the money needed for the accompanying CD to be recorded in 2023 and work toward a Romanian translation of the book.
+Dick Bak was then able to finish the lavish design which makes this one of the most gorgeous books on a 19th Century diva ever published.
+Hopefully we can find the money needed for the complementary CD with highlights from Darclée’s long thought lost score of her Romanian 1906 world premiere, Catargi’s Enoch Arden.
+The CD is to be recorded in 2023 and from there on I will work toward a Romanian translation of the book.

 2023 | The 401DUTCHOPERAS HANDBOOK VOL I

 2023 will see the publishing of the 401DutchOperas handbook.
-This is less of a niche book than my Darclée labour of love.
-Dutch operas are key to our musical heritage, even if no one is yet aware of this to date.
+Although another labour of love like my Darclée biography, Dutch operas are key to our Dutch musical heritage, even if no one is aware of this to date.
 The book and our concerts and recordings will prove to be eye-openers that will succeed in bringing a change of heart among the Dutch audience.
 That will at least change the awareness of our musical heritage.
 Which is not the same as having the illusion that theatre directors will change their attitude.
 Even if I have now proven them wrong by showing that Dutch opera is immensely popular.
 Even if all Dutch Operatic productions since 2007 were sold out it is still far more expensive to produce and promote an unknown Dutch opera than to repeat Carmen and co.
 There you have the true reason why historical Dutch works aren’t performed.
 No Dutch opera company has any task in the field of cultural heritage.
 They exist for the sake of providing musical amusement through subvention money only, and their jobs are far more easily secured by playing the same stuff everyone else plays from readily available, copyrights free scores.